 Standing about 40 feet tall, the Big Golden Guitar weighs more than 1,000 pounds.
 It is built out of Fiberglas with steel reinforcements that keep it standing.
 The Big Golden Guitar doesn’t have any strings on it, but that’s only because the trophies it is modeled after have never had strings either.
 That doesn’t seem to be a major complaint, though: Since it was constructed more than twenty years ago, the Big Golden Guitar has been photographed literally hundreds of thousands of times.

 Adjacent to the Longyard Hotel, the Golden Guitar Tourist Centre was constructed about five years before the Big Golden Guitar was erected on-site.
 It was built to hold the Gallery of Stars Wax Museum, built by entrepreneur John Smyth in 1983.
-When the Wax Museum was sold to a pair of developers, expansions were added for a souvenir shop, complete with gift items, country music CDs and DVDs, and food and refreshments; and a unique mineral and gem display.
+When the Wax Museum was sold to a pair of developers, expansions were added to a souvenir shop, complete with gift items, country music CDs and DVDs, and food and refreshments; and a unique mineral and gem display.
 It is open seven days a week, 364 days a year.